lee2sman/now/README.md

 ## Winter 2023

 Received a NEA grant in collaboration with New Media Caucus to support a season of podcast programming, live event, online exhibit and related programming.

+[Distances](https://archive.org/details/distances-public-domain/Distances.mp4) screens as part of the [Public Domain Day 2023](https://blog.archive.org/2022/11/30/the-best-things-in-life-are-free-two-ways-to-celebrate-public-domain-day-in-2023/) festivities at the Internet Archive.

 ## Fall 2022